Samuel-Stradling/Image-processing-old/ReadMe.md

-# Gets the average colour of an image and displays it
+# Gets the average colour of an image and displays it when running display_tk.py

-# potentially scaleable for use on raspeberry pi for dynamic led light control based on video.
+# When running video.py, will display the average colour while the video plays